sumitbawane/da6401-a2/README.md

 - Mixed precision training for computational efficiency.
 - Integration with W&B for logging metrics and hyperparameter sweeps.
 - Automatic saving of the best model during training.
-- Comprehensive example in Jupyter Notebook for training, testing, and evaluation.
 - Visualization of test predictions in a grid format.

 ---